 Now, do a dry set up with your boards you just cut.
 Place one on the bottom, and the other two standing on your surface butted up against the sides of your bottom piece.
 Then, when all is good, attach using your nailer, or if you prefer to use screws or nails, do so now.

-Measure the length of the ends from outside board edge to outside board edge.
+In addition, measure the length of the ends from outside board edge to outside board edge.
 Cut two ends and attach with your nailer.

 Next, measure from inside edge to inside edge of the center of the long sides.
 This will be your wooden caddy divider.
 Last, cut and nail in place.

-In addtion, I happened to have a couple of little wire handles that had come off my kids pails (you know I didn’t throw those away. tsk.)
+In addition, I happened to have a couple of little wire handles that had come off my kids pails (you know I didn’t throw those away. tsk.)
 I used the damaged pails for planters and am using the handles for these wooden caddies.

 However, if you don’t have any handles, just grab a wire hanger and cut it to make a handle.
 I do it all the time.
 Likewise, you can find heavy duty gauge wire at your home improvement store.